 Replacing cravings with more nutritious and healthy foods can be a better option.

-In the studies conducted, it was observed that craving increased if one diet type was used for a longer term.
+In the studies conducted, it was observed that craving increased if one diet type was used for a longer-term.
 If you’ve been eating the same kind of food for a long time, that may be the reason why you desire other foods.
 Small changes may help to prevent you from making unhealthy food choices.
 Furthermore, check whether you get enough energy or not.
 Many people who are dieting may experience eating attacks due to energy restrictions.
-Try not to be hungry for a long time, as that will push you to high caloric foods.
-Increasing frequency of meals can help you control your food desires.
+Try not to be hungry for a long time, as that will push you too high caloric foods.
+The increasing frequency of meals can help you control your food desires.
 You feel more satisfied when you eat more frequently and do regular meal plans.